bkircher/python-rpm-spec/README.md

 | 3.8            | 2024-10         |
 | 3.7            | 2023-06-27      |

-Also works on 3.6 and possibly older versions but they might break anytime.

 ## Install

-python-rpm-spec is [hosted](https://pypi.org/project/python-rpm-spec/) on PyPI -
-the Python Package Index.
-So all you need to do is
+python-rpm-spec is [hosted](https://pypi.org/project/python-rpm-spec/) on PyPI - the Python Package Index.
+All you need to do is

 ```sh
 pip install python-rpm-spec